PhD in Planning and Public Affairs

 • Provide you with the grounding in a disciplinary track

-• Help you develop expertise in a research concentration
+• Help you develop expertise in an area of research

 • Help you develop skills in methods to conduct research